Iberian-Peptide-Meeting/XVIII/_pages/venue.md

 ### By bus
 Bus [3721](https://www.carrismetropolitana.pt/horarios/?route_short_name=3721&route_id=3721_0&direction_id=060453&stop_sequence=1)
-fom the Sete-Rios terminal in Lisbon will take you to directly to Sesimbra.
+fom the Sete-Rios terminal in Lisbon will take you directly to Sesimbra.
 It should cost around €3.